If you are looking for adorable name for your son, check out this swoon worthy list of 49 best and cute boy names.

 Dom

-A short form of Dominic, Dom is a Latin name meaning “belonging to the Lord.”
-Famous namesakes like Dom Joly and Dom DiMaggio add to its appeal.
+Dom is a shortened form of Dominic, a Latin name meaning “belonging to the Lord.”
+Celebrities named Dom include Dom Joly and Dom DiMaggio.

 Buster